merbanan/rtl_433/DATA_FORMAT.md

     a volatile value that changes at each power on (or battery change), or a value configurable by user e.g. by switch or jumpers.
 No assumptions should be made to the id value other than it contains a unique sequence of alphanumeric characters.
+  * Length of *id* should be less than 16 characters.

 * **channel** (string) (Optional)
   * Secondary device identification.
 For devices with more than one identification value